SysKitTeam/docs-point/point-collaborators/request-workspace-access.md

   * Description of the workspace
   * Owners
   * Members
-    * You can search for a specific user in the workspace by using the search bar, located in the top right of the screen
+    * You can search for a specific user in the workspace by using the search bar located in the top right of the screen

 {% hint style="information" %}
 After you've submitted the request, **it will need to be approved by a third party**.
 This will depend on who the Access Requests policy lists as responsible for approving requests for that workspace.
 {% endhint %}